Procurement

 This could be your IT team conducting a thorough audit of existing SaaS subscriptions to identify redundancies or underutilized licenses, your finance department negotiating volume discounts or multi-year contracts with key vendors, or your procurement team establishing a centralized approval process to prevent unauthorized purchases.

-Best Practices For Procurement Cost Reduction
+Importance of Procurement Cost Reduction

 1. Conduct a rapid spend analysis to uncover quick win opportunities